-$^9~https://wayback.archive-it.org/414/20210904135754/https://www.tceq.texas.gov/assets/public/comm_exec/pubs/sfr/070\01.pdf$
+$^{^{\}scriptscriptstyle 13}$ wayback.archive-it.org/414/20210904135754/https:/www.tceq.texas.gov/assets/public/comm_exec/pubs/sfr/070_01.pdf

 The PMP explains the general policies and regulatory and non-regulatory approaches the state will use to protect groundwater resources from pesticide contamination.
 The plan describes how the responsible agencies will coordinate while executing the PMP.
 It also provides specific responses and actions needed to protect groundwater.
 The PMP reflects the state's philosophy toward groundwater protection and recognizes the importance of agriculture to the state's economy.
-Much of the TGPC's work on agricultural chemicals follows the PMP and is performed by the ACTF.
+Much of TGPC's work on agricultural chemicals follows the PMP and is performed by the ACTF.

-Currently, the ACTF's focus is on two areas of the PMP: (1) continued cooperative monitoring; and (2) identifying and providing outreach on Best Management Practices in problem areas.
+Currently, ACTF focuses on two areas of the PMP: (1) continued cooperative monitoring; and (2) identifying and providing outreach on BMPs in problem areas.
 Monitoring efforts have been achieved through TCEQ and TWDB cooperative sampling.

-The 2021 cooperative monitoring effort succeeded in collecting a total of 143 well and spring samples and 62 Quality Assurance (QA) samples for 205 atrazine and 2,4-D analyses.
+The 2023 cooperative monitoring effort succeeded in collecting 159 well and spring samples and 25 quality assurance samples for 184 atrazine and 96 2,4-D analyses.
 There were no significant atrazine or 2,4-D detections in the cooperative monitoring immunoassay samples.
 These results are consistent with the historical trend of no detections with an occasional low-level detection of atrazine or 2,4-D.

-Results of the pesticide sampling of groundwater by the USGS for 2020 and 2021 and the 2021 cooperative monitoring results were entered into the Interagency Pesticide Database (IPD) in 2021 and early 2022.
-Some of this work included conducting QA/QC tasks.
-New totals for the IPD include 6,892 wells/springs, 15,547 samples, and 388,345 analytes.
-Also, TCEQ updated the U.S. EPA's online Pesticides of Interest Tracking System through 2021.
-The most recent update was initiated in December 2022.
+Results of the pesticide sampling of groundwater by the USGS for 2021-2023 and the 2023 cooperative monitoring results were entered into the Interagency Pesticide Database (IPD) in 2023.
+New totals for the IPD include 7,017 wells or springs, 15,736 samples, and 389,127 analytes.
+Also, TCEQ updated the U.S. EPA's online Pesticides of Interest Tracking System through 2023.
+The most recent update was initiated in December 2023.

-The TGPC-sponsored educational outreach activities included the TCEQ Public Drinking Water Conference in August 2021, the Texas Plant Protection Conference in December 2021, and the TCEQ Environmental Trade Fair in May 2022.
+TGPC-sponsored educational outreach activities included the TCEQ Public Drinking Water Conference in August 2023, the Texas Plant Protection Conference in December 2023, and the TCEQ Environmental Trade Fair in May 2023 and 2024.
 During these conferences, the PMP program was explained through the distribution of brochures and the display of various pesticide monitoring graphics, including maps of water wells monitored for pesticides in Texas.